coneda/kor/README.md

             map_to: my_user_template

 This may be combined with script based authentication sources.
-Authentication is only triggered on the `/authentication/form` which only renders the login form if the environment authentication was not successfull.
+Authentication is only triggered on GET `/login` which only renders the login form if the environment authentication was not successfull.
 The `domain` value is used to extend the username to an email address.
 So for example, with the above configuration, a user logging in as jdoe would be created with an email address `jdoe@example.com`.
 Additionally, the keys mail and full_name can be specified which would make the system update successfully authenticated users with those